All Episodes

 What you're describing is everybody.

-You know, you you were everybody works hard.
+You know, everybody works hard.

 But I mean, life's busy.

-I mean, day-to-day life is a grind, and that's the way it's designed.
+I mean, day-to-day life is a grind and that's the way it's designed.

 And I'm really, you know, it's kind of like the Brooks and Dunn song.